Looking forward to more Mythbusters!

 Myth: Only vendors on the FMCSA website are compliant with the ELD mandate.

-Research is key when choosing the best ELD partner.
+Research is key when choosing the best ELD solution.
 Some researchers might come across the Registered ELD list.
 There are 6 pages of registered vendors.
 This must mean that these are the only vendors that are compliant with the ELD mandate, right?

 Not necessarily.
 The Registered ELD list does not include all compliant devices.
 It’s important to consider fine print, just like these real-life examples.